the-anna-project/annad/doc/roadmap/README.md

 created tools, it should be possible for her to understand her own code.
 With achieving this level Anna should be able to rewrite her own code and evolve mostly on her own.

+---

+### make Anna able to [all the fun stuff]
+In case Anna is able to operate on her own and modify herself the opportunities are endless.
+Think about that.
+You name it.